TITLE 77: PUBLIC HEALTH

 4) An access riser shall extend at least 6 inches above the ground surface.

-5) Dosing Volume.
-The dosing volume shall be at least 5 times the pipe volume of the dosing network plus provide for filling and drainback of the network.
+5) The dosing volume shall be at least 5 times the pipe volume of the dosing network and provide for filling and drainback of the network.
 The average flow shall be used to determine the dosing volume.

-6) Pump and Alarm Control.
-The pump control device shall be adjustable so that the required dosing volume is discharged during each pumping cycle.
+6) The pump control device shall be adjustable so that the required dosing volume is discharged during each pumping cycle.
 The control system for the pumping chamber shall consist of a control for operating the pump and an alarm system to detect when the system is malfunctioning.
 Pump controls shall allow flexibility in adjusting the on-off depth.
-An example of acceptable controls is shown in Appendix A: Illustration Q of this Part.
+An example of acceptable controls is shown in Appendix A, Illustration Q.

-7) Electrical and Alarm System.
-A high water alarm shall be provided with audible and visual signals and a test function.
-The alarm shall be on a separate circuit and located in the home or facility served.
+7) A high water alarm shall be provided with audible and visual signals and a test function.
+The alarm shall be on a separate circuit.
 The alarm control device shall be a sealed float or diaphragm switch and shall be located to activate 2 to 3 inches above the pump turn-on level or siphon activation level.
 After January 1, 2014, all electrical devices for new and repaired private sewage disposal systems shall comply with Section 905.20(k).

 c) Ancillary Equipment

-3) A pump control device must be adjustable so that the desired dosing volume can be discharged during each pumping cycle.
-The control device may consist of one or more sealed float or diaphragm switches which may cooperate with a relay or contact.
-Separate control panels located outside the chamber must be protected from the weather and must provide no air path between the panel and the pump chamber.
+3) A pump control device shall be adjustable so that the desired dosing volume can be discharged during each pumping cycle.
+The control device may consist of one or more sealed float or diaphragm switches that may cooperate with a relay or contact.
+Separate control panels located outside the chamber shall be protected from the weather and shall provide no air path between the panel and the pumping chamber.

 4) A check valve between the pump and the piping network shall not be allowed unless this piping system is below the frost line.